A unified diffuse interface method for the interaction of rigid bodies with elastoplastic solids and multi-phase mixtures: Governing Theory

 Clearly not every one of the equations presented above will be relevant for a given application.
 Frequently, single-material fluid tests are used to examine the performance of a rigid body method through fluid-solid interaction tests.
 In this case, a reduced system of equations can be employed, simply consisting of the Euler equations, plus the rigid body evolution law:

 Here the stress tensor takes the simple form $\sigma_{ij} = - p \delta_{ij}$, where $p$ is the hydrodynamic pressure and $\delta$ is the Dirac delta function.

-This system is intended to clarify the method in simple fluid structure interaction problems.
+This system is intended to clarify the method in simple fluid-structure interaction problems.
 However, the full system of equations is still employed when considering more complex situations.
 For example, the deformation tensor and plastic history variables must also be included alongside this system in elastoplastic-rigid interaction studies.